 The Myth of Mount Iseran

 The horizon to the west marks the border with France.
-A rocky ridge topped by the Aiguille de la Grande Sassière and over the other side is France and just nearby the Col d’Iseran, Europe’s highest paved mountain pass.
+A rocky ridge topped by the Aiguille de la Grande Sassière and the other side is France and the Col d’Iseran, Europe’s highest paved mountain pass, is nearby.

 For years the Alps had remained inaccessible, the preserve of hunters, herders and smugglers.
 But in the nineteenth century pioneering climbers set out to explore, map and conquer the mountains.
 For a long time they circled this area in search of “Mont Iseran” a peak higher than 4,000 metres that had been observed by others.
 Tales and trigonometry alike had identified this colossus but no could find a peak so high and eventually it was put down to a calculation error by the 1860s.

 Travel and Access